dux/egoist/README.md

 ## Before filter

-It is possible to define before filter for any action.
-If before filter returns true, action method will not be called.
+It is possible to define before and after filter for any action.

+* If before filter returns true, action method will not be called.
+* If after filter returns false, succesufful policy check will be overriden.

 #### Before filter example